-Minimising Unconscious Bias
+Minimising Unconcious Bias

-Standardised hiring process: Every candidate is evaluated through the same procedure for a particular role:
+- Standardised hiring process: Every candidate is evaluated through the same procedure for a particular role.

 - Detailed job specification: We clearly define the behavioural skills and capabilities, as well as the level of experience, that is required for the role.
 This enables us to match candidates to a thorough set of specifications without getting side-tracked.

-- Collaborative shortlisting process: When shortlisting candidates for a role, we ensure that each candidate is evaluated by several members of the team, therefore mitigating the likelihood of unconscious bias affecting our choices.
+- Collaborative shortlisting process: When shortlisting candidates for a role, we ensure that each candidate is evaluated by several members of the team, therefore mitigating the likelihood of internal unconscious bias affecting our choices.